ltzheng/pddpg-hfo/README.md

 +1 if goal, else 0 (sparse reward)

 ### Offense action space

-The same as [MAPQN](https://arxiv.org/abs/1903.04959), 3 mid-level parameterized actions (kickto, moveto, dribbleto) and a discrete high-level action (shoot) for offense players.
+Same as [MAPQN](https://arxiv.org/abs/1903.04959), there are 3 mid-level parameterized actions (kick to, move to, dribble to) and a discrete high-level action (shoot) for offense players to choose.

+### Observation space

+Low level features in HFO.

 ## Examples